English Language Learner KnowledgeBase

 Colorin Colorado!
 Leading website for teachers and parents of English Language learners.
 Numerous articles, resources and ideas to support ELLs at school and home.

-The Cultural Orientation Resource (COR) Center includes helpful resources to learn about refugee populations.
+Center for Applied Linguistics includes helpful resources to learn about refugee populations.
 It includes information about their cultural backgrounds that may be helpful when schools and districts have new refugee groups in their community.
 The website also has resources on welcoming refugees and resources to be used by refugees to explore their new communities.

 IDRA: Intercultural Development Research Association